TsKyrk/pyexewrap/README.md

 **Note #3:** Contrary to python.exe, py.exe has the ability to read shebang lines with "virtual commands".
 More info [here]( https://python.readthedocs.io/en/latest/using/windows.html#shebang-lines). pyexewrap is built around this feature.

 ## Enhancing without a shebang line
 You may not want to alter your scripts with a shebang line that will only work on your machine and will crash their execution for other people.
 For instance you may be sharing those scripts on a repo or a network folder with people who did not setup pyexewrap yet.
 Then the shebang line can be replaced by a shortcut or a batch file that will implement the wrapping CLI.
-Different methods are explained hereafter and examples are also provided in the example_scripts folder.
+Different methods are explained hereafter and examples are also provided in the examples folder.

 **Using a shortcut:** Create a windows shortcut to the file: ALT+Drag&Drop.
 Edit the properties of the shortcut (ALT+DoubleClick on Shortcut.lnk).
 Add the following prefix in the target field : `python -m pyexewrap `.
 Click OK to save your changes.